MeridianEconomics/pypsa-rsa/docs/data_workflow.rst

 * **eskom_pu_profiles.csv** is Eskom hourly pu profiles for all wind and solar generators in South Africa.
 This data is located in `data/eskom_pu_profiles.csv`

-* **Eskom EAF data.xlsx** is daily Energy Availability Factor of `Eskom <https://www.eskom.co.za/dataportal/>`_ plants.
-It is the difference between the maximum availability and all unavailabilities (PCLF, UCLF & OCLF) expressed as a percentage.
-This excludes renewables, IPPs and international imports.
-This  pre-downloaded data is placed in `data/Eskom EAF data.xlsx`
-.. is this eskom_data.xlsx?